 Impossible, Shedsa thought, stepping back—unleashing an arsenal of powers to ward off the attack.
 “Stop.”

 Shedsa fell to her knees, feeling the weakness caused by the poison.
-Kesly held her hair with one hand, her blade barely touching the skin of her neck.
+Kesly held the sorceress hair with one hand, her blade barely touching the skin of her neck.
 “You’re not worth it,” she said and pushed the sorceress to the ground.

 “Are you okay, big guy?”
 Kesly asked when she found Cleirk on the floor.